KaGeN101/union_swiss/INSTALL.md

 as these scripts does

 1. Run the install_me.sh script, this installs all the required tooling applications
-2. The PostgresSQL install in Peer mode by defualt.
+2. The PostgresSQL installs in Peer mode by defualt.
 Needs too be in Login mode for a client to connect.
    Please edit this file:
    sudo nano /etc/postgresql/10/main/pg_hba.conf